paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 <img src="Component2.png" width="50%">

 ## PlayMode Test Runner Support
-Askowl Custom Assets are tested using the Unity editor PlayMode test-runner.
+Askowl Custom Assets have tests for Unity editor PlayMode test-runner.
 Because this is the core Askowl unity package, it includes the rudimentary support for testing.
 See the Askowl TestAutomator package for more exhaustive support.

 ### PlayModeController
 PlayModeController is a base class for protected methods used to control actions in the game.
-Most of the methods are to be run in Coroutines so that control code can wait for them to complete.
-It is designed to be used by *PlayModeTests* and *RemoteControl* classes.
+Most of the methods run in Coroutines so that control code can wait for them to complete.
+It uses by *PlayModeTests* and *RemoteControl* classes.

 #### Scene
 The protected reference to the loaded `Scene` object.

 #### LoadScene
 Load a scene by name from the scenes list in the build.
-Most often this function is used to load the starting scene for the game.

-Sometimes tests have a scene to highlight actions that are difficult to reproduce in game-play.
-They are added to the build but do not include much overhead to the release game.
+Sometimes tests have a special scene to highlight actions difficult to reproduce in game-play.
+Add to the build but they will include little overhead to the release game.

 ```C#
   [UnityTest] public IEnumerator AccessCustomAssets() {